Nikolai Rybko: Test pilot career

 Having started working with aircraft as a technician the previous year, Rybko went on to graduate from Moscow Aviation College in 1933 and subsequently the TsAGI flight school as well as the Kachin Military Aviation School of Pilots in 1935.
 From then to 1939 he worked as a test pilot at TsAGI, testing various aircraft and flight maneuvers including the VIT-1 in 1937, the Steel-11 from 1937 to 1938, the "Strela" and "Ivanov" in 1938, as well as spin tests on the I-14 (1937), I-16 (1938), and PI (1939) fighters plus range tests on the ANT-37 bomber in 1938; previously, he participated in the first flight of the ANT-42/Pe-8 long-range bomber in 1936 and went on to conduct a variety of tests on it until 1937.
 Twice during flight tests he had to bail out from a plane with a parachute for safety reasons.
 In 1939 Rybko stopped working as a test pilot at the institute after sustaining a leg injury in a motorcycle crash that left him grounded for over a year.
 Surgeons considered amputation of the leg due to the multiple fractures and gangrene, but his friends and colleagues, including Chkalov and Gromov, begged the doctors to not amputate.
 Eventually after prolonged rehabilitation he partially recovered and took up work as an engineer in April 1941, but in June that year he was permitted to return to flying.
 During the war he continued to work as a test pilot, testing the Yak-7A, Yak-7B, Yak-9U, Mosquito-IV, Shche-2, 302P, Pe-2VI, and Il-6.
-After the end of the war he continued to work as a test pilot, conducting flight tests on a captured Bf 109 fighter in 1946; subsequently, he flew tests on the MiG-9 in 1947, and from that year to 1949 he (along with Sergey Anokhin and Amet-khan Sultan) participated in tests of the LL-2 experimental glider.
+After the end of the war he continued to work as a test pilot, conducting flight tests on a captured Bf 109 fighter in 1946; subsequently, he flew tests on the MiG-9 in 1947, and from that year to 1949 he (along with Sergei Anokhin and Amet-khan Sultan) participated in tests of the LL-2 experimental glider.
 During that same period, he flew tests on the Tu-4 long-range bomber, piloting its maiden flight on 19 May 1947.
 Later he took part in tests of the MiG-15.

 In 1951 Rybko transferred to the Tupolev Design Bureau, where he went on to pilot the maiden flight of the Tu-16 jet bomber in 1952 and conduct subsequent flight tests on it, but he did not work as a test pilot for Tupolev for very long because he was severely injured in a car crash in 1954.
 Throughout his career he piloted and tested about 110 different kinds of aircraft and gliders.